JordanWalsh35/Predicting-Drug-Use-with-the-Big-Five-Personality-Traits/README.md

 ```

 ### 3) A participant who has tried ‘hard’ drugs (heroin, crack, meth) at least once in their lives.
 The final dataset was for participants who engaged in very risky behaviour.
-While many drugs in this study can be viewed as party drugs that are often used infrequently – heroin, crack and methamphetamine are extremely addictive and dangerous substances.
+While many drugs in this study can be viewed as party drugs that are used infrequently – heroin, crack and methamphetamine are extremely addictive and dangerous substances.
 The dataset has 579 positives and 1306 negatives.

 ```python
 # Dataset 3: Tried hard drugs (heroin, crack or meth) at least once